 What is the Boiler Upgrade Scheme?

-From April 2022, the UK Government is offering up to £6000 towards the cost of a heat pump system.
-This is available to those who are converting their current heating system, as part of the £450 million Boiler Upgrade Scheme.
+The UK Government is offering up to £7,500 towards the cost of a heat pump system.
+This is available to those who are converting their current heating system, as part of the Boiler Upgrade Scheme.

 The scheme is part of the Heat and Buildings Strategy, which aims to reduce carbon emissions in homes.
 The scheme was introduced to replace the Renewable Heating Incentive (RHI) which was offered until March 2022.
 The RHI gave payments to homeowners for the clean energy produced by renewable heat sources such as heat pumps and solar panels for seven years.